 Another interesting spot within the garden is the famed suspension bridges near Mexican Garden and the orchid garden.
 The bridge is not long, only 25-30m across.
 There’s an old myth surrounding this bridge about couples who break up not long after crossing it.
 The last one is the Gunting Pond.
 From this pond, visitors have a clear line of sight to the famous Presidential Palace.

 Right after entering the main gate, visitors will be able to find the Information Center.
 Here, guests can take a map to help navigate the garden better.
 The tourist site also has a mosque for tourists to pray.
 Public toilets inside the garden are free to use.

 There is only one restaurant on the premises.
-It offers a wide selection from humble Indonesian food to fancy Western cuisines.
+It offers a wide selection of humble Indonesian food to fancy Western cuisines.
 Bogor Botanical Gardens also provides guides for locals and foreign tourists.
 Not only that, visitors can rent a bike to tour the garden.

 How To Get To Bogor Botanical Gardens

 Located in the heart of Bogor, guests can go to Bogor Botanical Gardens with ease.
 Either with private vehicles or public transportation.
 For travelers who prefer to use the commuter line, take the train heading to Bogor Station.
 Once reaching the station, take the microbus no 02 or no 03 parked outside the station.

 It costs around Rp7.000 per person for the commuter line train ticket.
 The fare will depend on the departure point in Jakarta.
 And another Rp3.500 for the microbus.
 The microbus or van stops in front of the Bogor Botanical Gardens gate.
 As for the bus, take any bus heading to Bogor Baranangsiang Terminal.